armchaircaver/Baillie-PSW/README.md

 # Baillie-PSW
-Python implementation of the Baillie-PSW primality test

-Implementation of the Baillie-PSW primality checking algorithm, from the following papers:
+Python implementation of the Baillie-PSW primality test, based on the following papers:

 - Lucas Pseudoprimes
 Robert Baillie and Samuel S. Wagstaff, Jr.